Party Identification and Its Implications

 This trend was initially linked to the political struggles and institutional foibles of American politics.
 The initial decline in partisanship coincided with the conflicts over civil rights reform and the Vietnam War.
 Then the Watergate controversy and Richard Nixon’s resignation from the presidency started a long period of recurring political scandals.
 Other scholars pointed to the structure of American political institutions or the increasingly critical media as a source of weakening party attachments.

-Survey research generally finds that younger generations are now less likely to inherit partisan identities from their parents.
-For example, the American National Election Studies finds that nonpartisanship among Americans under age 30 is about 25% higher when compared to youth in the early 1960s.
+Survey research has generally found that younger generations are less likely to inherit partisan identities from their parents.
+For example, the American National Election Studies found that nonpartisanship among Americans under age 30 is about 25% higher when compared to youth in the early 1960s.
 Other affluent democracies also are experiencing lower partisanship among the young.
 Researchers disagree on the reasons for and implications of these generational findings.
 However, if fewer young people inherit family partisanship, then the social learning model of party identification implies that they will not achieve the partisan levels of past generations and that dealignment will continue.

 Much of the dealignment literature focuses on established democracies, attributing these trends to broad forces of social and political change—such as changing norms of citizenship, increased education, and a more assertive media.
 But similar forces are at work in many emerging democracies.
-There is some evidence that partisanship is not developing in many new democracies, as prior theorizing would predict (Lupo, 2015b; Sheng, 2008).
+There is some evidence that partisanship is not developing in many new democracies, as predicted in prior theorizing (Lupo, 2015b; Sheng, 2008).
 Instead, people are hesitant to develop party allegiances, and some elites react by stressing personality over party.
 While established democracies are undergoing dealignment, many new democracies are failing to develop party alignments in the first place, which has generated research on this irregular learning process and its consequences.

-If partisanship structures the political behavior of average citizen, as many experts argue, then the broad cross-national evidence of dealignment over the last several decades may be a cause of concern.
+If partisanship structures the political behavior of the average citizen, as many experts argue, then the broad cross-national evidence of dealignment over the last several decades may be a cause for concern.
 Significantly fewer people now approach politics with a fixed party loyalty—although many people still have party allegiances.
 When a plurality of citizens lacks party identities, this has the potential to reshape electoral behavior and the nature of citizen politics in either a positive or negative direction.

 Alternatives to the Dealignment Thesis